 You’re better off getting the full-fat version and using less of it.
 Or better still, include healthy fats into your diet.

-Myth #6 Egg yolks raise your cholesterol
+Nutrition Myth #6: Egg yolks raise your cholesterol

 There has been much debate about eggs over the years, and the verdict is in: Eggs are healthy.